 Saint Petersburg is one of the most visited cities in Northern Europe, and has a wide array of accommodation options.
 From budget hostels to luxury accommodations, the city offers options for all budgets, including in its most central areas.

-Eating out in Saint Petersburg is also a great experience, especially if you coming from Helsinki or Tallinn.
+Eating out is also a great experience, especially if you coming from Helsinki or Tallinn.
 There are numerous restaurants, coffees and bars all around the Prospekt Nevsky and its surrounding streets.

 Best Months to Visit Saint Petersburg